 Computer-controlled data acquisition and analyses

-The Small Animal Imaging Core (SAIC) is a state-of-the-art, small-animal imaging facility available to all investigators and other academic and commercial institutions.
+The Small Animal Imaging Core (SAIC) is a small-animal imaging facility available to all investigators and other academic and commercial institutions.

 The SAIC houses high-resolution imaging equipment and offers assistance from professionals who are experts in operating each imaging modality, small animal handling, and analytical software support for quantitative image analysis.